-As the weather starts to warm up, Japan goes in to a mint chocolate craze, where you’ll find this 'seasonal' flavour in everything from ice cream and chocolate to ice-blended drinks and cookies.
-Perhaps it’s the feeling that mint is refreshing and can thus help cool you down from the heat; nevertheless, mint chocolate is a summer highlight in Tokyo that you can’t miss.
+As the weather starts to warm up, Japan goes into a mint chocolate craze, where you’ll find this seasonal flavour in everything from ice-cream and chocolate to drinks and cookies.
+Perhaps it’s the feeling that mint is refreshing and can help cool you down from the heat; nevertheless, mint chocolate is a warm weather highlight in Tokyo that you can’t miss.
 Here are some of the lip-smacking mint chocolate treats we’ve discovered at our local snack shops and convenience stores to get us through the season.

 Mint Chocolate Gari Gari Kun

-A classic Tokyo treat, Gari Gari Kun ice pops always come out with seasonal offerings, and we can’t get enough of the mint chocolate variety that's made a comeback to our konbini freezers.
-The phrase ‘gari gari’ is actually an onomatopoeia, translating to a hard, firm crunch; it's a fitting name as this popsicle has that exact texture once you bite in.
+A classic Tokyo treat, Gari Gari Kun ice pops always have seasonal offerings, and we can’t get enough of the mint chocolate variety that's made a comeback to our konbini freezers.
+The phrase ‘gari gari’ is actually an onomatopoeia, translating to a hard, firm crunch.
 The centre of this popsicle is filled with small ice bits – kind of like the ice you’d find in a snow cone – laced with chocolate pieces.
-Expect a refreshing mouth feel from the mint. ¥140
+Expect a refreshing mouthfeel from the mint. ¥140

 Mint Kit Kats

-We’ve always got Kit Kat’s latest and greatest flavours on our radar, and it’s no surprise that it’s come up with a few minty varieties for the season.
-This year, we’ve spotted classic mint chocolate, mint yoghurt, and rum-infused peach mint.
-The ‘premium' peach mint Kit Kat is considered an ‘adult’ treat as it contains a scant trace of alcohol.
+We’ve always got Kit Kat’s latest flavours on our radar, and it’s no surprise that the brand has come up with a few minty varieties for the season.
+This year, the classic mint chocolate has returned, along with a citrus mint that's similar to last year's mint yoghurt and rum-infused peach mint.
+You'll find these at your local konbini as well as online.
 From ¥398

 Mint Chocolate Mochi

-No confectionery is more Japanese than mochi, and these sticky rice cakes from Lawson have outdone themselves with a mint chocolate option.
+No confectionery is more Japanese than mochi, and these sticky rice cakes from Lawson are a real standout.
 One pack contains six bite-sized mochi balls, which are basically mint cream mixed with pieces of chocolate all wrapped up in a nice chewy exterior.
-We dare you to eat just one. ¥168 from Lawson
+We dare you to eat just one. ¥156 from Lawson

 Mint Chocolate cookies and candies